Perrin35/thermalization/README.md

 - **`circuits creation.ipynb`**: Generates quantum circuits and saves them in `data/circuits/`.
 - **`compute populations.ipynb`**: Processes raw quantum data to compute populations and saves the results in `data/populations/`.
 - **`plot article.ipynb`**: Analyzes population data and generates Figures 2 and 3 for the associated article.

+## Dependencies
+The project has been run using the following packages (with specific versions):

+- Python 3.9.7
+- qiskit 0.22.4
+- quimb 1.5.1
+- NumPy 1.24.0
+- matplotlib 3.8.0
+- scipy 1.11.4
+- json 2.0.9

 ## Usage Instructions